 1. The outside of the containers containing hazardous waste must be kept free of any waste or potential waste.
 This includes wet or dry accumulations on the containers.

 2. Containers must have the tops securely closed at all times.
 Exceptions are only when waste is actively being added or removed.

 3. Containers must be clearly labeled "Hazardous Waste".
 The contents of the container must be clearly indicated on the outside of the container.
 Under extraordinary circumstances, "Unknown" may be placed on the label.

 4. Accumulation of more than 55 gallons of hazardous waste in any satellite center is not permitted.
 Pick-ups are generally made on Friday.
-ESH can be contacted at extension 3480 or 3481 during normal working hours.
+ESH can be contacted at extension 3480 during normal working hours.
 Pick-ups will be made on the following Friday.

 5. Hazardous waste to be picked up must be in a closed container.
 Missing tops, broken bags and bottles cannot be transported to the accumulation center.
 If you are in need of a container to hold a particular product, contact ESH.

 If the staff of the Office of ESH is unable to pick up the hazardous waste for some reason, a message will be left explaining the deficiency.
 Once the deficiencies have been corrected, contact ESH to arrange for pick up.
 If you have questions concerning the message, call ESH at 3480.